Texting while driving may see a statewide decline with new bills

 Texting while driving in Missouri still remains legal for drivers 21 years and older despite the warnings advising drivers to not do it.

-Missouri is still one of the few states without a ban on texting while driving for drivers of all ages, but three new bills introduced to the house plan to prohibit it all together regardless of age.
+Missouri is one of the few states without a ban on texting while driving for drivers of all ages, but three new prefiled bills in the Missouri House plan to prohibit it all together regardless of age.

 One of the bills aims to ban anyone who is operating a moving vehicle from reading, writing or sending a text message from a cell phone or other electronic device.
 This bill will be enforced on any highway in the state of Missouri.